monarch-initiative/pheval.phen2gene/README.md

 # Phen2Gene Runner for PhEval
-This is the Exomiser plugin for PhEval.
+This is the Phen2Gene plugin for PhEval.
 Highly experimental.
 Do not use.

 ## Developers